Explanation of Course Numbers

 EHS 6211.
 Innovations in Telemedicine.
 3 Credits.

-Introduction of aerospace concepts in an interdisciplinary context for those interested in human spaceflight.
+Introduction to aerospace concepts in an interdisciplinary context for those interested in human spaceflight.
 Elements of physiology, medicine, law, policy, engineering, and history are incorporated.

 EHS 6274.
 Health Economics and Finance.
 3 Credits.